luffyelric/stripeLib/README.md

 }

-If you don't initialize this parameters you won't be able to use any of the lib functions.
+If you don't initialize this parameter you won't be able to use any of the lib functions.